 TIFF is a flexible bitmap (raster) image format supported by most image-editing, desk-top publishing, scanners, painting and illustration applications.
 The specification is owned by Adobe, but has been published so others can use the format.

-The advantages and disadvantages of RAW files as an output format from the camera
+Advantages and disadvantages of RAW files

 |High image quality.||Large file sizes.|